 Direct Instruction is a research-based comprehensive school reform model that consists of carefully scripted lessons, backed by texts and workbooks.
-It is supported by over 40 years of research and has been consistently rated as one of the most effective comprehensive school reform models..When implemented properly, students attain reading, writing, and math skills beyond their current grade level in a relatively short amount of time.
+It is supported by over 40 years of research and has been consistently rated as one of the most effective comprehensive school reform models.
+When implemented properly, students attain reading, writing, and math skills beyond their current grade level in a relatively short amount of time.
 BCP brought Direct Instruction to Baltimore City Schools in 1996.

 CORE KNOWLEDGE CURRICULUM

-Northwest Evaluation Association’s Measures of Academic Progress (MAP) assessments are state-aligned computerized adaptive tests that accurately reflect the instructional level of each student and measure growth over time.
+Northwest Evaluation Association (NWEA)’s Measures of Academic Progress (MAP) assessments are state-aligned computerized adaptive tests that accurately reflect the instructional level of each student and measure growth over time.
 BCP began using MAP to measure student growth at each BCP schools in 2007.
-For more information visitNorthwest Evaluation Association at:http://www.nwea.org/.
+MAP assessments are administered at least twice a year to measure and analyze student growth.
+For more information visit Northwest Evaluation Association.